MadihaKounain/DocuQuest---AI-Powered-Exam-Paper-Generator/README.md

-# 📘 DocuQuest - AI-Powered Exam Paper Generator
+# 📘 DocuQuest - AI-Powered Question Generator

-**DocuQuest** is an intelligent document-based question paper generator.
+**DocuQuest** is an intelligent document-based question generator.
 It allows you to upload any textbook, notes, or slides (PDF, Word, PPT) — even scanned PDFs — and automatically generates **MCQs** or **Descriptive Questions**, optionally with answers, using **Cohere AI**.

 ---